Research

 My first book, Doctors’ Orders: The Making of Status Inequalities in an Elite Profession (Columbia University Press: 2020), examines the construction and implications of status inequalities among medical residents.
 The US relies on osteopathic and international medical graduates (non-USMDs) to fill residency positions due to a shortage of American graduates (USMDs), but non-USMDs are often excluded from top residency positions, sometimes resulting in fully segregated residency programs.
 How do international and osteopathic physicians end up so marginalized in medicine, despite the U.S. importing some of the world’s best and brightest?
 And how do these status hierarchies shape USMDs and non-USMDs’ education and mobility in the profession?
 I draw on 23 months of fieldwork, including more than 1,200 hours of participant observation and over 120 interviews, to reveal the unspoken, taken for granted mechanisms that lead to these hierarchies among supposed equals in medicine.
 My book introduces a theory of status separation to describe the process by which physicians are differentiated by pedigree into various strata according to their social and professional worth.
 The colloquialism, ‘the cream of the crop,’ is often used to describe the best of a group, and meritocracy is often assumed to be the process that separates out the elite.
 I complicate that assumption by showing how informal social forces, such as (1) broader class inequality, (2) professional sponsorship, (3) status beliefs, bias, and stigma, (4) structural inequality between training programs, and (5) eventual differences in merit borne from the above inequalities, all contribute to status separation in medicine.

-These findings help reorient sociological thinking about the medical profession, which until now has overlooked the role of non-USMDs, as well as the informal mechanisms that contribute to horizontal stratification between doctors in the same specialty according to pedigree.
+These findings help reorient sociological thinking about the medical profession, which until now has largely overlooked the role of non-USMDs, as well as the informal mechanisms that contribute to horizontal stratification between doctors in the same specialty according to pedigree.
 They also advance the literature on health disparities by shedding light on how professional inequalities may contribute to patient inequalities.

-Aside from Doctors’ Orders, I have published 6 peer-reviewed articles from this area of research, which can be accessed here
+Aside from Doctors’ Orders, I have published 6 peer-reviewed articles from this area of research, which can be accessed here.

 Medical Education